 I started by making the shorts as this was the easiest place to start.
 I felt like I needed to get a good portion done before tackling anything tricky.

-With an elasticated waist and faux fly, I wasn’t going to have to deal with any tricky closures or anything too complex.
-The faux fly was easy to sew as it was so beautifully explained in the instructions, plus you get to start doing a little bit of top-stitching (which I love!)
+With an elasticated waist and faux fly, I wasn’t going to have to deal with any tricky closures.
+The faux fly was easy to sew as it was so beautifully explained in the instructions.
+Plus you get to start doing a little bit of top-stitching (which I love!)

 Closet Case have an additional free blog post on How To Sew Piping that you may find useful.

-You need to be brave, try to get super close to the cord when attaching everything together, but it is ok to have a couple of go’s at it if you need to (I know I certainly did!)
+You need to be brave!
+Try to get super close to the cord when attaching everything together.
+It’s ok to have a couple of tries at it if you need to.
+(I know I certainly did!)
 It may be useful to have a little practice on some scraps before jumping in with piping your shorts.

-Another reason for starting on the shorts is that you get the hang of the piping before moving on to the slightly trickier top.
-You don’t need to add the piping around the collar, this is optional, so if your scared, just go for the cuffs.
+Starting on the shorts also means that you get the hang of the piping before sewing the trickier top.
+Piping on the collar is optional, so if you are scared, it’s ok to just go for the cuffs.

 The instructions for the notched collar are brilliantly explained with little tips & tricks to get a great clean finish.

-The pattern takes you through how to do french seams on the inside of your Pajamas but I chose to do a bound hem using the same satin bias binding I used for my piping.
-I used it on the side seams, facing seam and the bottom hem of the top.
-It means the seams are all securely dealt with and sort on the inside but gives them an additional pop of that hot pink that I love.
+The pattern takes you through how to do french seams on the inside of your Pajamas.
+I chose to do a bound hem using the same satin bias binding I used for my piping.
+I used it on the side seams, facing seam, and the bottom hem of the top.
+This means the seams are all nicely dealt with on the inside and gives them an additional pop of that hot pink which I love.